If you are applying for this course from within the UK click Apply Now

 We accept T Level Science only with an overall grade of Merit or Distinction.

-We accept Access to Higher Education Diploma which must include Distinctions in Chemistry and one other science.
+We accept Access to Higher Education Diploma in Science which must include Distinctions in Chemistry and one other science.

 If English is not your first language, you should have an IELTS (or equivalent) score of at least 7.0, with a minimum of 6.5 in each band.